crazyKey/notificator/README.md

   * Mac OS X with `terminal-notifier` (if installed) or `osascript` (native, 10.9 Mavericks or Up.);
   * Linux with `notify-send` for Gnome and `kdialog` for Kde.

+The open URL option works only with `terminal-notifier` on Mac OS X.

 Usage
 ------